 Before pulling the tooth your dentist will have to loosen it in the socket.
 He or she will do this by grasping it firmly with a dental tool and then rocking it around or twisting it.
 All you should feel is some pressure at the site.

 In straightforward cases this only takes a few minutes.

-Removing partially erupted or impacted teeth
+Removing a partially erupted or impacted wisdom tooth

 Once the tooth is out, the dentist will use dissolving stitches to close any cuts that were made.
 These stitches should disappear within 7-10 days without you needing to return to the dentist.